At the crossroads of digital technology and social justice.

 What We Do

-MDF has made more than $34 million in grants to over 200 organizations since our founding in 2006.
+MDF has made more than $50 million in investments since our founding in 2006.
 But we do more than grantmaking.
 We work hand-in-hand with grantees, funders and allies to connect partners from all corners of the field, to ensure advocates have the smart thinking and resources they need to act quickly on some of the most pressing issues of our time.
 MDF's work includes:

 Research & Policy Development